angular-rust/yew-components/.github/ISSUE_TEMPLATE/bug_report.md

 Some minimal reproduce code is highly recommended

 **Version Information**
 Please give us what version you are using.
-If you are pulling `Plotters` directly from git repo, please mention this as well
+If you are pulling `YMC` directly from git repo, please mention this as well